 When an app is referred to as “sticky” it means that its users find it valuable and return to it regularly.
 (App stickiness is a VERY good thing!)
 The measurable components of app stickiness include a low churn rate, high engagement, and high retention.
 To look beyond the metrics, sticky apps can see success in the form of excellent user experiences, customer loyalty, and cultural relevance.

-Across industries, 20% is considered a successfull stickiness ratio for an app, with numbers approaching 25% seen as extradordinary.
+Across industries, 20% is considered a successful stickiness ratio for an app, with numbers approaching 25% seen as extraordinary.

 Because there are so many factors that contribute to app stickiness, the most successful efforts to improve an app’s sticky factor should be multi-dimensional in scope.
-The good news however, is that most strategies that improve app performance, user experence, and retention, will likely also contribute to stickiness.
+The good news, however, is that most strategies that improve app performance, user experience, and retention, will likely also contribute to stickiness.

 Big picture factors of app stickiness:

-- Relevance: The stickiest apps obtain their status because their content is relevant to their users interests, needs, and goals.
-For content apps, this often means ensuring that there is a strong match between available content and audience demand, for eCommerce, it can be about delivering a broad selection of reliably high quality products that suit the lifestyle of your customer base.
+The stickiest apps obtain their status because their content is relevant to their user's interests, needs, and goals.
+For content apps, this often means ensuring that there is a strong match between the available content and audience demand, for eCommerce, it can be about delivering a broad selection of reliably high-quality products that suit the lifestyle of your customer base.

-- Ease of Use: Technical obstacles play a huge role in keeping an app from reaching its full potential, so if stickiness is your goal, don’t neglect the “small’ frustrations that can erode user interest and trust.
+Technical obstacles play a huge role in keeping an app from reaching its full potential, so if stickiness is your goal, don’t neglect the “small’ frustrations that can erode user interest and trust.
 Your app should be easy to navigate with a smooth, inviting onboarding experience that brings users to the value of the app right away.
-Keep loading times lighning fast and UX communications clear and accessible.
+Keep loading times lightning fast and UX communications clear and accessible.

-- Authenticity: Brand loyalty often relies on a strong relationship between users and their facorite brands.
-Nurturing these relationships can be done through personalized communications (Storyly offers this!), consistently high quality offerings and customer service, and a stellar social media presence, among other factors.
+Brand loyalty often relies on a strong relationship between users and their favorite brands.
+Nurturing these relationships can be done through personalized communications (Storyly offers this!), consistently high-quality offerings and customer service, and a stellar social media presence, among other factors.